webrender/hawaii/index.md

                 image: singcheongyuan.png
                 coords: [21.309222,-157.8665154]
                 description: Best jin dui (fried sesame balls, filled with red bean paste) on the island - also known for their chocolate strawberry mochi mooncakes.
-            -   title: Little Village Noodle House 🍔
-                coords: [21.3133257,-157.8598307]
-                description: Our favorite Chinese restaurant on the island.
             -   title: Tea at 1024 🍔
                 coords: [21.3083852,-157.8605431]
                 description: High tea with all the fixings!
 Frilly tablecloths, fancy cups, sweet and savory snacks.
 Dine in, or even better, rent a basket and do your tea time wherever you'd like!